anothercookiecrumbles/RealtimeStoryTelling/FatalEncounters/README.md

 This assignment starts by grabbing all the data from the spreadsheet and filtering out data that's older than two weeks.
 It then continuously polls the spreadsheet looking for modifications.
 On finding any modification, it simply checks the date of the event, and if it's within the last fourteen days, it filters it through.
 All events that are filtered through are inserted into Redis with an expiry of 14 days.
 This means that we're continuously calculating the average for every fourteen day period.

 Depending on the average calculated, two notifications are sent out: "Good news" if the average is less than 2 and "Bad news" if it's more than 7.
 These notifications are sent to a Slack channel.
-The thresholds are based on the observed trends.
+The thresholds were determined by looking at the current trends.

+Like with all data-related projects, the numbers that exist here should be verified.
+To this end:
+- I compared the numbers with The Guardian's The Counted project, and the numbers against this project are higher, but not enormously so.
+For example, Fatal Encounters reported 1,200 deaths in 2015 to The Guardian's 1158.
+- It's still unknown whether the numbers from the early noughties are accurate or reflect that not enough information was available.
+As we aren't using these numbers for this specific project, it's not game over just yet.
+- Their website admits that they only have about 55% coverage but they're working towards full coverage.

 ##Technical Specification
 The project was built using Python 3.